ibm-cloud-docs/account/manage_resource.md

 ## Searching for resources
 {: #searching-for-resources}

 You can search for resources from anywhere in the {{site.data.keyword.cloud}} console.
 Enter the resource or tag in the search field from the console menu bar.
-You can also use the {{site.data.keyword.Bluemix_notm}} command-line interface (CLI) to search across your resources.
+You can also use the {{site.data.keyword.cloud_notm}} command-line interface (CLI) to search across your resources.
 The CLI searches for distributed applications and service instances across locations and data centers.
 [The Global Search and Tagging - Search API](https://cloud.ibm.com/apidocs/search) supports searching for resources as well.

 ## Refining your search results
 {: #results}